Skip to content

 adjective

 A ratio used by the Creative Pragmatist to compose a well-balanced outfit.
-The ratio can be configured according to individual preferences, but a helpful application is when an outfit has one element of each; chill + modern + classic.
+The ratio can be configured according to individual preferences, but a helpful application is when an outfit has one at least element of each; chill + modern + classic.

 Creative Pragmatist